 The key to culinary improvisation is to start with a standard dish then use the compatible ingredients you have at hand.
 Fear not: your combinations may be unusual, but it is unlikely that you will completely ruin the meal (unless you lose control of one of the following: salt, hot pepper, and heat from the oven/stove).

 Combine grain, protein-dense ingredient (beans, tofu, fake meat…), 2-4 vegetables, 1 fruit (optional), sauce and crunchy topping (nuts, seeds, sprouts).
+You can follow the suggestions from my post about how to make satisfying vegan salads.

 Sauté some onion, garlic and veggies and/or beans, then deglaze the pan (that means detaching the caramelized bits from the bottom and mixing them in the sauce) with a little bit of broth, white wine, balsamic vinegar or pasta cooking water (in a pinch).
 Add herbs, toss and enjoy!
 Really need a sauce?
 Try my vegan bolognese or maybe some pesto?